gearglow/ReptiliaWithATwist/The List.md

 Hermione looked over at the whiteboards.
 "Bollocks."

 "So we do the same thing with those as we do for the DADA curse," Luna said.
-"Maybe we can show them to Prof. Babbling as an extra credit project."
+"Maybe we can show them to Professor Babbling as an extra credit project."

 "Bill might be able to help too," Ginny added.
 "He _is_ a curse-breaker, after all."